tyelrr/my-fork/README.md

 The [corresponding UI schema](src/uischema.json) specifies controls for each property and puts them into a vertical layout that in turn contains two horizontal layouts.

+ ## Overview

+JSON Forms is a powerful library for building dynamic forms in React applications.
+This seed project provides a starting point for integrating JSON Forms into your React projects.

 ## Rendering JSON Forms

 JSON Forms is rendered by importing and using the `JsonForms` component and directly handing over the `schema`, `uischema`, `data`, `renderer` and `cell` props.
 We listen to changes in the form via the `onChange` callback.